 - Brixton Cycles encompasses a bicycle shop and a workshop that'll set you up for life on two wheels.

-- Cyclists are well catered for at Sheen-based Pearson, which has a shop, an alfresco coffee shop, a workshop and more.
+- Cyclists are well catered for at Bermondsey-based Machine, which has a shop, cafe and an on-site bike doctor.

 London tattoo shops